janEntikan/panda3d-docs/programming/physics/bullet/vehicles.rst

 Finally we need to control steering and engine/brakes.
 This is best done using a task, and keeping the current steering angle around somewhere in a variable.

 Here we use a very simple model of controlling the steering angle.
-If 'turnLeft' or 'turnRight' keys are pressed the steering angle will increase/decrease at a constant rate, until a maximum steering angle is achieved.
+If 'turn_left' or 'turn_right' keys are pressed the steering angle will increase/decrease at a constant rate, until a maximum steering angle is achieved.
 No relaxation is applied.
-Therefor we also define constants for the maximum steering angle (here: steeringClamp) and the rate at which the steering angle increases/decreases (here: steeringIncrement).
+Therefor we also define constants for the maximum steering angle (here: steering_clamp) and the rate at which the steering angle increases/decreases (here: steering_increment).

 The engine force and brake model shown is very simple too.
 If 'forward' is pressed then the engine force will be the maximum engine force, otherwise engine